 Yahoo!
 Premium, Yahoo!
 BB, Yahoo!
 Insurance, Yahoo!
 Trading, Yahoo!
 Forex, Yahoo!
 Partner, Yahoo!
 Marriages, Yahoo!
 Deliver, Yahoo!
-Keitai Shop
+Keitai Shop, Yahoo!
+What's New

-In the second quarter, we endeavored to expand the number of members of Yahoo!
+In the first quarter, we endeavored to expand the number of members of Yahoo!
 Premium and other membership services of Yahoo!
 JAPAN as well as to boost the degree of satisfaction of members.
 In our Yahoo!
 Premium services, we took various steps to enhance the value of membership.
-We began offering discount coupons for use at YOSHIMOTO KYOGO CO., LTD's theater shows, Tetrisonline purchase discount scratch cards from Tetrisonline Japan Inc., and gifts from Tancle, an online game site operated by VerX Inc. We renewed the Yahoo!
-Insurance site and began collaborating with Yahoo!
-Travel to provide overseas travel insurance.
-We also promoted our Chokotto Hoken service using e-mail.
+We began collaborating with non-Group business partners in providing Yahoo!
+Premium member-exclusive perks, such as discounts on the monthly fees for

+USEN CORPORATION's video streaming site Video Complex and on Daiichikosho Co., Ltd.'s Big Echo karaoke room rental fees.
+In our Yahoo!
+Comics services, we increased the number of titles available in our Mega Browsing service for the more than 100 free pages of reading service offered exclusively to Yahoo!
+Premium members.
+During the quarter, the number of Yahoo!
+Premium membership IDs surpassed the 7 million mark for the first time.
 Among efforts to expand and improve services, Yahoo!
-Keitai Shop started handling the iPhone[TM] 3G and Yahoo!
-Forex continued its campaign offering Yahoo!
-Points for opening a JBN-FX account with Japan Net Bank, Limited.
+Keitai Shop conducted a promotion of White Call 24, a service providing free calls between BB Phones and SOFTBANK Mobile phones, and Yahoo!
+Foreign Exchange ran a campaign offering Yahoo!
+Points for opening a JNB-FX account with Japan Net Bank, Ltd.